steamdeck/attgnext/PRD_Services_Content_Strategy.md

 # Product Requirements Document (PRD)
-## Services Content Strategy for Digitom Next.js Website
+## Services Content Strategy for AT Tech Global Next.js Website

 ### 1. Executive Summary

-This PRD outlines the comprehensive content strategy for all services and sub-services offered by Digitom, a digital marketing and technology solutions company.
+This PRD outlines the comprehensive content strategy for all services and sub-services offered by AT Tech Global, a digital marketing and technology solutions company.
 The goal is to create compelling, SEO-optimized, and conversion-focused content for each service page to improve user engagement, search rankings, and lead generation.

 ### 2. Project Overview

-**Project Name:** Digitom Services Content Development
+**Project Name:** AT Tech Global Services Content Development
 **Project Duration:** 4-6 weeks
 **Target Audience:** Small to medium businesses seeking digital solutions
 **Primary Goals:**